nmonga26/ONDC-FIS-Specifications/api/components/docs/log-verification.md

 - **Flow 1**

-  Borrower searches for a "Personal Loan" on a Buyer App compares and selects from the available loan offerings received from the seller app (aka lender).
+  Borrower searches for a "Purchase Finance" on a Buyer App compares and selects from the available loan offerings received from the seller app (aka lender).
 Borrowe is able to avail the loan by submitting all the relevant details/documents and gets the loan disbursed into their given bank accounts.

   Unsolicited /On_status call from seller app to buyer app for every redirection form ("mime_type": "application/html").